bio-tools/biohackathon2024-paper/paper/paper.md

 In general, capitalizaton should not be relied upon [@GOOD REF].
 Indeed, our Comet example was referred to as "COMET" by the developers themselves in the first publication mentioning it [@PMID16729052].

+## Networks of co-mentions and co-citations

+Building workflows that integrate various tools is an essential part of bioinformatics.
+Extracting knowledge from the literature about software tools used together could help identify compatible tools or explore better alternatives (e.g., if multiple tools are mentioned together in a benchmark study).
+This challenge can be approached by searching for software tools cited together in the same publications.
+However, many bioinformatics tools have become so well-known (like BLAST) that researchers often mention them without citing them [PMID23768135].
+This makes it crucial to have tools that can accurately detect mentions of software tools in scientific literature.

+To visualize the networks of co-cited and co-mentioned tools, we generated adjacency matrices based on the results of EUROPEPMC.
+For co-citation networks, for instance, we retrieved citation data for 9,453 tools by querying the citations of primary publication associated with each tool, resulting in 366,828 publications in total.
+We then constructed a binary matrix, where 1 indicated that a tool’s primary publication was cited in a given article.
+From this, we derived an adjacency matrix representing the number of articles that cited pairs of tools.
+The resulting symmetric matrix served as the foundation for graph generation.

+Since this process resulted in a very dense matrix, we applied additional filtering to refine the data.
+First, we removed edges between tools with the same name, as these often represented updated versions of the same software, making such connections less relevant.
+Additionally, we pruned edges between tools that shared the same primary publication, as this typically indicated multiple software tools originating from the same study.
+Furthermore, we applied a filtering threshold based on edge weight, keeping only connections where the number of shared publications was at least 50.
+This reduced the number of edges by approximately three orders of magnitude, making the network more meaningful and easier to interpret.

+Using the py4cytoscape library, we generated network files compatible with the Cytoscape JavaScript library.
+We then developed a simple app that enables users to explore relationships between different software tools.
+A demo of the co-citation network can be viewed here: [Co-citation network](https://alszmigiel.github.io/biohackathon2024-jscytoscape/).

 ## Machine Learning